 Notwithstanding the above, the maximum number of shares of the Company's common stock that may be converted into the right to receive the Cash Consideration may not exceed 50% of the aggregate number of shares of the Company's common stock entitled to receive Merger Consideration in connection with the Merger.
-If the elections of the Company's stockholders would cause more than 50% of the aggregate number of shares of the Company's common stock to be converted into the right to receive the Cash Consideration, then the shares of the Company's common stock that would be converted into the right to receive the Cash Consideration will be reduced proportionally so that the number of shares of the Company's common stock that will be converted into the right to receive the Cash Consideration will be reduced proportionally so that the number of shares of the Company's common stock that will be converted into the right to receive the Cash Consideration will be converted into the right to receive the Stock Consideration.
+If the elections of the Company's stockholders would cause more than 50% of the aggregate number of shares of the Company's common stock to be converted into the right to receive the Cash Consideration, then the shares of the Company's common stock that would be converted into the right to receive the Cash Consideration will be reduced proportionally so that the number of shares of the Company's common stock that will be converted into the right to receive the Cash Consideration to the right to receive the Cash Consideration will be converted into the right to receive the Cash Consideration will be converted into the right to receive the Cash Consideration will be converted into the right to receive the Cash Consideration will be converted into the right to receive the Cash Consideration stock will be converted into the right to receive the Cash Consideration.